 A caravan site includes anywhere a caravan (including mobile or 'park' home) is situated and occupied for human habitation including on a permanent, touring or holiday basis.

-Under the Caravan Sites and Control of Development Act 1960, we are responsible for the issuing of licences to caravan sites to ensure proper health, safety and welfare standards are maintained.
+The Council is responsible for the issuing of licences to caravan sites to ensure proper health, safety and welfare standards are maintained.

-We respond to complaints about unsatisfactory caravans and caravan sites and we carry out regular programmed inspections of caravan sites to ensure they are complying with the site licence conditions.
-For any problems associated with harassment or unlawful evictions please contact our housing options service.
+We respond to complaints about unsatisfactory caravans and caravan sites and we also carry out regular programmed inspections of sites, ensuring they’re complying with their licence conditions.

 Applying for a caravan site licence